 Hektor and I glanced at each other and Hektor quickly grabbed the mic.

 “Control, I’m not getting you clearly,” he yelled.
 “Abort what?”

-There was nothing for a minute and the tension in the control panel was thick, stifling.
-Then there was another burst of static, followed by one word that made me wish Hektor hadn’t tried to contact Control in the first place.
+There was nothing but more static for a minute.
+The tension in the control panel was thick, stifling.
+Then somebody finally spoke again, a string of unintelligible noise ending with one word that made me wish Hektor hadn’t tried to contact Control in the first place: